-- Instruct patients/caregivers to ensure the prescribed dose of TUSQ-Dx is given as directed.
-Shake well before each use. - Instruct patients not to take this product during pregnancy and lactation unless advised by healthcare professionals. - Not to use with other cough and cold relief products (prescription or over-the- counter OTC) having similar type of ingredients.
-If users are sure about presence of such ingredients in their medicine, consult a doctor or pharmacist.
+- Instruct patients to ensure the prescribed doses of TUSQ-Dx Dispersible Tablets are taken as directed.
+Patients should not exceed the recommended dose or duration of treatment. - Instruct patients not to take this product during pregnancy and lactation unless advised by healthcare professionals. - Avoid use of this medicine in children below 6 years of age. - Not to use with other cough and cold relief products (prescription or over-the- counter OTC) having similar type of ingredients.
+If users are sure about presence of such ingredients in their medicine, consult a doctor or pharmacist. - Patients should remove tablets from its original packing just before its use and then disperse the tablet in water and consume.